Skip to main content

 export TF_VAR_coreweave_api_token="[YOUR-COREWEAVE-API-TOKEN]"

-Setting the API token as an environment variable is the recommended approach for security.
+Setting the API token as an environment variable is the recommended approach because it keeps the token out of files that might be committed to version control.

 Configure variables